standardgalactic/zet/_posts/2021-10-06-a-year-of-papers-2021.md

 Last year, I wrote [about the 122 papers that I read in my first year at Google][summary-2020] and that I summarize on [the RelatedWork site][RelatedWork].
-Over the last 18 months or so, I've spent a lot less time doing the one hour train commute between Cambridge and London so I read 59 papers in the last year and added 188 papers to the backlog of unread papers.
+Over the last 18 months or so, I've spent a lot less time doing the one hour train commute between Cambridge and London so I read [59 papers][papers] in the last year and added 188 papers to the [backlog of unread papers][backlog].
 You can read [my summaries of all the papers][RelatedWork], read [notes on common themes in the papers][notes], and download [BibTeX][bibfile] for all the papers.

-*Note that the main motivation for writing these paper summaries is to help me learn new research fields.
+*[Note that the main motivation for writing these paper summaries is to help me learn new research fields.
 So these summaries are usually not high quality reviews by an expert in the field but, instead, me trying to make sense of a barrage of terminology, notation and ideas as I try to figure out whether the paper is useful to my work.
-You should write your own summaries of any of the papers I list that sound interesting.*
+You should write your own summaries of any of the papers I list that sound interesting.]*

 ## Zettelkasten